The Smurfs and the Magic Flute: Plot

 Meanwhile, McCreep, who has now stolen over 7,000 gold pieces, arrives at the castle of his secret partner, Earl Flatbroke.
 McCreep tells Flatbroke of his plan to go to an island to hire people for an army to raise war on the King's castle; two Smurfs had been listening to this.
 Back at the wizard's house, the Smurfs regroup with Johan and Peewit and give them the magic flute.
 Then they head to the port of Terminac where McCreep sets sail for the island.
 However, they are too late.
 Papa Smurf tells Johan and Peewit about Flatbroke's castle and Johan comes up with a plan.

 Flatbroke receives a letter from McCreep (written by Johan) to come to the island.
-He heads over to Terminac to board a ship where Johan and Peewit are also on board in disguise as well as Papa Smurf and three others (Brainy, Clumsy and Hefty).
+He heads over to Terminac to board a ship where Johan and Peewit are also on board in disguise as well as Papa Smurf and three others (Brainy being one of them).
 They head to the island where Johan and Peewit tail Flatbroke.
 Suddenly, Peewit comes face to face with McCreep and they both start playing their flutes to each other.
 They both become exhausted soon after, but Peewit knocks out McCreep with a final note.

 With McCreep and Flatbroke being brought back to the castle and all the stolen money recovered, Peewit now has two magic flutes.
 Johan tells him that the flutes are dangerous and must be brought back to the Smurfs, but Peewit begins to carve a phony flute to give to them instead.
 At the castle, Johan and Peewit give the flutes back to the Smurfs, and after they leave, Peewit starts playing the flute, only to realize (to his horror) that it has no effect on the townsfolk; it is rather the fake flute he had made, much to his frustration.